SebastianMcMillan/TelemetryClient/README.md

 # TelemetryClient
-Client to receive and display telemetry data
+Pit-side client software to receive and display telemetry data from the car